Ijwu/Archipelago.RiskOfRain2/README.md

     * Most functionality should be the same as before, differences are noted here.
 * New options in the lobby config menu for DeathLink and accent color choice.
     * Accent color is the color of your location check bar.
 It's customizable now!
-    * DeathLink NOT currently implemented.
+* DeathLink implementation.
+Enable it from the host settings menu.

 REMOVED FEATURES:
 * Auto reconnection.
 I will probably try to re-implement this at another time.